jzbruno/jzbruno.github.io/style-guides/bash.md

 This requires Bash to be installed in a specific location and isn't as portable, especially for running scripts in Docker containers.

-Use */usr/bin/env* to search the user's path for the first occurence of Bash.
+Use */usr/bin/env* to search the user's path for the first occurrence of Bash.

 ```bash
 #!/usr/bin/env bash